A Review of the Kruve Coffee Sifter

 The wood lid can even be used as a coaster for your mug or decanter so that you don’t ruin your table with a piping hot piece of glass.

-If you want the most consistent coffee ground size you can possibly get without trading an arm and a leg for a new grinder, the Kruve is what you need.
+If you want the most consistent coffee grind size you can possibly get without trading an arm and a leg for a new grinder, the Kruve is what you need.
+Especially if you use a hand grinder like one of these.